 A reasonable accommodation is any modification or adjustment that enables you to fully participate in completing the following:

 Please submit your accommodation request and an HR Representative will contact you.

-- Provide high-quality health care through direct assessment, diagnosis, and formulation/implementation of treatment plan for patients with common acute and chronic illnesses and injuries (may include performing histories and physicals; ordering, interpreting, and following up on diagnostic studies; ordering medications).
+- Provide high-quality health care through direct assessment, diagnosis, and formulation/implementation of treatment plan for patients with common acute chronic illnesses and injuries (may include performing histories and physicals; ordering, interpreting, and following up on diagnostic studies; ordering medications; assisting with surgery; performing minor surgery; rounding on patients; and assuming on-call responsibilities).
 Perform health maintenance services, including patient education, for well members.
-Refer patients for specialty consultations or difficult problems.
+Refer patients for specialty consultation or difficult problems.
 Document in writing all care in patient's permanent medical record in accordance with accepted medical/legal standards.
-Provide all medical care in accordance with accepted practice standards, hospital/clinic protocols (including supervision by a physician), and State licensing guidelines for Oregon & Washington.
+Provide all medical care in accordance with accepted practice standards, hospital/clinic protocols (including supervision by a physician), and state licensing guidelines.

 - National Provider Identifier (NPI) required prior to employment start date.

 - Thorough and working knowledge of all common diseases in specialty field; familiarity with less common diseases.

 - Working knowledge of state health care laws, licensing board regulations and controlled substance regulations.